kirklange/kirklange.github.io/about.md

 - Automated simulation per-model compilation with CMake
 - Refactored I/O and analysis modules to be user-extensible
 - Monthly formal presentations to CS department on progress and results
-- Awarded 3rd place student presentation at CCSC-NW 2017 Conference
+- Awarded 3rd place student presentation at the Consortium for Computing Sciences in Colleges northwestern 2017 regional conference

 ### **Museum Guide & Camp Councelor**
 #### *Jul 2015*